Miscellaneous tools

 man of steel

-The input stream will be separated into words using the -dict dictionary file.
-If no dictionary is specified, wordbreaker looks in the working folder for a wordbreaker-dict.txt file.
+The input stream will be separated in words using the -dict dictionary file.
+In no dictionary specified, wordbreaker looks in the working folder for a wordbreaker-dict.txt file.
 (The dictionary should match the language of the compound word.)
-The split command breaks words from the standard input and outputs the result to the standard output.
-There are also test and bench commands that allow you to test the splitting quality and benchmark the splitting functionality.
+The split command breaks words from the standard input, and outputs the result in the standard output.
+There are also test and bench commands that let you test the splitting quality and benchmark the splitting functionality.

-Wordbreaker requires a dictionary to recognize individual substrings within a string.
-To differentiate between different guesses, it uses the relative frequency of each word in the dictionary, with higher frequency meaning a higher split probability.
+Wordbreaker needs a dictionary to recognize individual substrings within a string.
+To differentiate between different guesses, it uses the relative frequency of each word in the dictionary: higher frequency means higher split probability.
 You can generate such a file using the indexer tool:

 indexer --buildstops dict.txt 100000 --buildfreqs myindex -c /path/to/sphinx.conf

-which will write the 100,000 most frequent words along with their counts from myindex into dict.txt.
-The output file is a text file, so it can be edited by hand if necessary to add or remove words.
+which will write the 100,000 most frequent words, along with their counts, from myindex into dict.txt.
+The output file is a text file, so you can edit it by hand, if need be, to add or remove words.

 OpenAPI specification

-The Manticore Search API is documented using the OpenAPI specification, which can be used to generate client SDKs.
-The machine-readable YAML file is available at https://raw.githubusercontent.com/manticoresoftware/openapi/master/manticore.yml
+The Manticore Search API is documented using the OpenAPI specification that can be used to generate client SDKs.
+A machine readable YAML file is available at https://raw.githubusercontent.com/manticoresoftware/openapi/master/manticore.yml

-You can also view the specification visualized with the online Swagger Editor here.
+You can also look at the specification visualized with the online Swagger Editor here.

 Telemetry

-At Manticore, we gather various anonymized metrics to enhance the quality of our products, including Manticore Search.
-By analyzing this data, we can not only improve the overall performance of our product but also identify which features would be most beneficial to prioritize in order to provide even more value to our users.
-The telemetry system operates on a separate thread in a non-blocking mode, taking snapshots and sending them once every few minutes.
+At Manticore, we gather various anonymized metrics in order to enhance the quality of our products, including Manticore Search.
+By analyzing this data, we can not only improve the overall performance of our product, but also identify which features would be most beneficial to prioritize in order to provide even more value to our users.
+The telemetry system operates on a separate thread in non-blocking mode, taking snapshots and sending them once every few minutes.

-We take your privacy seriously, and you can rest assured that all metrics are completely anonymous and no sensitive information is transmitted.
-However, if you still wish to disable telemetry, you have the option to do so by:
+We take your privacy seriously, and you can be assured that all metrics are completely anonymous and no sensitive information is transmitted.
+However, if you still wish to disable telemetry, you can do so by:

 Metric Description

 collector 🏷 buddy.
-Indicates that this metric is collected through Manticore Buddy
+Indicates that this metric comes through Manticore Buddy

 os_name 🏷️ Name of the operating system